CLappin/test/README.md

 # RTG4 Development Kit Mi-V Sample Designs

 This repository contains Libero projects for the MIV_RV32IMA_L1_AHB and MIV_RV32IMA_L1_AXI soft core RISC-V processors.
-FlashPro Express projects containting pre-generated programming bitstream are also available for each of the designs.
+FlashPro Express projects containting pre-generated programming bitstreams are also available for each of the designs.

 # Libero Projects